Levridge-Tory/LevridgeIntegrationDocs/docs/TMS.md

     5. Shipment will be updated to “1” in the load
     6. You have now created a transportation management shipment that goes with this load
     7. If you miss this step and the shipment field stays at zero, no freight bill will be created, and the load will not be shipped
 20. Statues will be updated to Posted
 21. Close out of this load
 22. Update picking list
     1. Operations
     2. Picking list registration
     3. Update Pick quantity
-*Note:* when you update the picking list quantity, your load quantity will remain the same.
+        - When you update the picking list quantity, your load quantity will remain the same.
 It does not automatically go back and update the load quantity.
 The load quantity and pick quantity need to stay in sync so that the freight bill is created for the correct quantity.
 There is not a direct connection between the transfer order and the load.
     4. Updates > Update all
 23. Status of picking list will be updated to Complete
 24. Now your picking is complete and is ready to be closed